Configuration Export and Import

 Export all your data patterns, data profiles, custom document types, data dictionaries, or EDM datasets.

-(Custom Document Types and EDM Datasets) For custom document types and EDM datasets, Enterprise DLP exports only the metadata not the actual document type or EDM dataset data.
+(Custom Document Types and EDM Datasets) For custom document types and EDM datasets, Enterprise DLP exports only the metadata, not the binary data.
+The identical custom document type or EDM dataset must already exist in the destination Enterprise DLP tenant for a successful import.

 Enterprise DLP provides conflict detection and resolution capabilities when importing objects or your entire configuration:

-• Missing Custom Document Types or EDM Datasets
+• Missing or Different Custom Document Types or EDM Datasets

-If you import a custom document type or EDM dataset that does not currently exist on the Enterprise DLP tenant, your data security administrator must manually upload them to Enterprise DLP before the import can continue.
+If you import a configuration that references a custom document type or EDM dataset that does not exist in the destination Enterprise DLP tenant, or if the existing object differs from the one in the source tenant, you must upload the identical custom document type or EDM dataset to the destination Enterprise DLP tenant before the import can continue.

 • Missing Data Patterns or Data Dictionaries